S3-working-group/s3-practical-guide/S3-practical-guide.md

 ### Changes 2018-06-22

 **General Changes**

 - added and revised the brief summary for many of the patterns
 - removed bullet points in favor of full sentences in many patterns
 - lots of small improvements to grammar and language
-- added a link to the web version of the practical guide
+- included the URL to the web version of the practical guide

 **Glossary**: